Eddict/action-docker-layer-caching/README.md

 Enable Docker Layer Caching by adding a single line in GitHub Actions.
 This GitHub Action speeds up the building of docker images in your GitHub Actions workflow.

-You can run `docker build` and `docker-compose build` in your GitHub Actions workflow using the cache with no special configuration, and it also supports multi-stage builds.
+You can run `docker build` and `docker compose build` in your GitHub Actions workflow using the cache with no special configuration, and it also supports multi-stage builds.

 This GitHub Action uses the [docker save](https://docs.docker.com/engine/reference/commandline/save/) / [docker load](https://docs.docker.com/engine/reference/commandline/load/) command and the [@actions/cache](https://www.npmjs.com/package/@actions/cache) library.